1. Parameters and their specification#

 The layout format requires the specification of the number of inducing points

-in the item n_ind_points
+in the item n_ind_points or in the item common_n_ind_points.
+Item

-is a list of length n_trials
+n_ind_points is a list of length n_trials, such that

-is an integer, that gives the number of inducing points
+common_n_ind_points is an integer, that gives the number of inducing points

 of all trials.